HNLMS De Zeven Provinciën (1909)

-She served part of her career in the Dutch East Indies, from 1911 to 1918 and from 1921 onwards.
+She served part of her career in the Dutch East Indies, from 1911 to 1918 and from 1921 onward.
 During the 1920s, her crew included the future Rear Admiral Karel Doorman.
 She suffered a high-profile mutiny on 5 February 1933, which had far-reaching implications for politics in the Netherlands.
 She was renamed Soerabaja in 1936.

 On 18 February 1942, Soerabaja was sunk by Japanese bombers.
 The Japanese raised her and used her as a battery ship; one report is that she was sunk again by Allied aircraft in 1943; a second report is that she was raised two years after being sunk by the Japanese but was wrecked five miles north of Djamoenjan Reef, Indonesia.

 Service history

 The ship was launched and christened at the Rijkswerf in Amsterdam by, Prince Henry on 15 March 1909.
 She was commissioned into the Royal Netherlands Navy on 6 October 1910.
 On 21 November that year she left the port of Den Helder for the Dutch East Indies.
 The route she took led by South Africa and she arrived at Surabaya on 25 January 1911.

 On 23 January 1912 De Zeven Provinciën hit a cliff while making a trip around Sumatra.
 After offloading coal and ammunition she pulled loose.
 After this she docked at Singapore.
 She returned 25 April to Surabaya.